nuevoMailer SB v.10.5

 Autoresponder campaigns

 This is one of the most popular types of email marketing campaigns.
-Autoresponders is a special type of recurring campaigns and an ideal way of following-up with a sequence of emails at predefined intervals.
+Autoresponders are a special type of recurring campaign and an ideal way to follow up with a sequence of emails at predefined intervals.

 Examples: 5 emails sent 3 days apart or X emails sent at 20min, 2 hours, 2 days, 1 week and so on.